 Two things must happen to ensure that we do not let environmental standards lose out in the rush to get construction back to work.
 First, business has to take the lead.
 I know of examples of developers who have asked environmental consultants to ensure that developments now deliver 10% biodiversity net gain, even though the legal requirement to do this is not yet there.
 This is exactly the sort of private sector leadership we need.
 Secondly, as well as getting its green policy work back on track, the government needs to properly resource local councils and agencies to enforce environmental regulations.

 Ministers are desperate to see ‘shovelready’ projects moving.
 Let’s make sure they are ‘shovel-worthy’ too.

-This news story initially appeared in the July/August edition of Infrastructure Intelligence magazine.
+Matthew Farrow was previously a director at EIC.
+This blog initially appeared as an article in the July/August edition of Infrastructure Intelligence magazine.